milesaturpin/lean-site-template/content/faq.md

 ### Attendance
 --------------

 Fellows must complete materials and attend meetings weekly.
 If a fellow cannot attend a meeting, they should let Duke EA organizers know beforehand, and we will try to set up another time to discuss the week’s materials 1-on-1.

-We expect the retreat to play an important role in the fellowship, and so preference will be given to applicants who are able to attend the retreat.
 Fellows are required to attend at least half of the social events during the semester, though most attend them all!

 ### Upon Completion of the Fellowship
 -------------------------------------